 If you have not read Good in Bed, do read it if you get a chance.
 It is a really good read, and far better than it’s rather suggestive title and cover would imply.
 It is also far better than this rather tepid sequel.

 Joy is struggling with an identity crisis.
-She feels stifled and embarassed by her mother’s over-protectiveness.
+She feels stifled and embarrassed by her mother’s over-protectiveness.
 She has also stumbled across an old book written by her mother, which reveals certain family truths that disturb her.

 Eventually, this is a family story that revolves around how mother and daughter resolve various issues that are tearing the family apart, and the life lessons they learn along the way.